 - Due Date: Tuesday, July 2, 2019

-- Penalties: A 10% penalty will be added to any current balances outstanding (including unclaimed home owner grants) as of Wednesday, July 3, 2019.
+- Penalties: A 10% penalty will be added to any current balances outstanding (including unclaimed home owner grants) after July 2, 2019.

 Find out how property assessments work by watching this short video from BC Assessment.